CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Orchestration.md

     ![File directory variable](./Media/filedirectory-variable.png)

 1. With the Get metadata activity still selected, navigate to the **Settings** tab.
-Add new Field list values by selecting **New** twice.
-Within each of the drop-downs, configure the values as **Child items**.
+From the **Field list** select **New**.
+Within the drop-downs, configure the value as **Child items**.
 This ensures that the metadata activity retrieves information about the child items and their names within the specified directory.

     ![Get metadata field list](./Media/get-metadata-field-list.png)